sora-xor/sora-docs/src/unstuck-bridge-tx.md

 ![](/.gitbook/assets/unstucktx-paste-data-example.png)

-- Click run, this should bring up your metamask for you to confirm.
-Remember if the gas price is over the top (100s of $) then some of the data is wrong.
-Once confirmed your XOR should arrive in your wallet, please remember to add the token address to your wallet if necessary.
+5. Click run, this should bring up your metamask for you to confirm.
+Remember if the gas price is over the top (hundreds of dollars), then some of the data is wrong.
+Once confirmed your XOR should arrive in your wallet.
+Please remember to add the token address to your wallet if necessary.

 ##### VAL